 Let’s take another one.
 In React we structure our components in a hierarchical tree, where everything is connected back to a single root component.

 You know what a tree is from seeing thousands of trees.

 And you get that they have many branches that spread out from a single root.
 An understanding that allows you to work with component trees in React.

 The React tree metaphor is actually a double metaphor since it’s also based on the idea of a family tree.

 We have parent and child components that are inherent props in the way children inherit qualities from their parents.

 These are concepts we’re borrowing from the human world to interact with machines in a way that is easy and natural for us.

 And you can probably see where I’m going with this.

-Since your understand of React is based in your pre-existing knowledge of the physical world around you, it would helpful if we could make that explicit in the way we represent and explain React.
+Since your understanding of React is based in your pre-existing knowledge of the physical world around you, it would help if we could make that explicit in the way we represent and explain React.